greenboxal/doggohub/changelogs/archive.md

 - Include missing events and fix save functionality in admin service template settings form (Stan Hu)
 - Fix "Import projects from" button to show the correct instructions (Stan Hu)
-- Fix OAuth2 issue importing a new project from GitHub and GitLab (Stan Hu)
+- Fix OAuth2 issue importing a new project from GitHub and DoggoHub (Stan Hu)
 - Fix for LDAP with commas in DN
 - Fix missing events and in admin Slack service template settings form (Stan Hu)
 - Don't show commit comment button when user is not signed in.
-- Downgrade gemnasium-gitlab-service gem
+- Downgrade gemnasium-doggohub-service gem

 ## 7.9.0